 Volvo promotes a reflective paint which fades in 10 days!

 The Volvo promotion, also touted on the blog The Verge, is more an exercise in creative photography than anything else, but also does a lot of fearmongering.
 Buses are shown twice endangering bicyclists to the extent I have to wonder whether the videos were posed.
-A clip shows a bicyclist smashing into the back of a car, which can be avoided by maintaining safe following distance, not by any lights or reflectorized items.
+A clip shows a bicyclist smashing into the back of a car, which can be avoided by maintaining safe following distance, not by lights or reflectorized items.
+Judging by the washout of the back of the car, this bicyclist is using a headlamp, though.

 Bicyclist running into car in Lifepaint video